Cupnfish/Cupnfish-log/2021/bevy experience.md

 When a query has more than one component, it is necessary to use parentheses to pass the components in a tuple.

-// TODO: Not clear what is meant here
-Likewise, when a query has more than one filter, it is also necessary to use parentheses to pass the fitlter in a tuple.
+Likewise, when a query has more than one filter, it is also necessary to use parentheses to pass the filter in a tuple.

 When used with `Or`, it is usually used with `Option`.
 Such as querying both the position and speed of the player and the creature, as well as the player-specific component, the player’s power, you can write the query as follows: